EarthScope/quarg/README.md

 * Add, edit, or remove Thresholds based on what best fits the network instrumentation.
 * Group instrumentation by Network, Station, Locations, or Channels, defining thresholds individually for each group.
-* Use metric values sourced from either IRIS or a local ISPAQ database.
-Similarly, locally-sourced or IRIS-provided metadata.
+* Use metric values sourced from either EarthScope or a local ISPAQ database.
+Similarly, locally-sourced or EarthScope-provided metadata.
 * Create preference files to minimize the number of fields that users need to input, easily track what thresholds were used to find issues, and potentially create a series of files to be utilized for different use-cases within a network.
 An example file preference_file_IRIS.py is provided in the base quarg directory.
 * Use the built-in ticketing system or an external one, whichever works better for your workflow.